 Also known as Al Fahidi Neighborhood, the oldest residential area in the city resembles an ancient Emirati village.
 A visit to this place transports you to the bygone era of the city.
 Take a stroll through the narrow lanes and cobbled-stone streets.
 You will see ochre-colored buildings with wind towers that were the kind of air conditioning used then.
 There are many art cafes, restaurants, and boutiques that you can check out.
 The Dubai Coffee Museum has some interesting artifacts and exhibits about coffee.
 Grab a bite and some refreshing tea at the Arabian Tea House.
 The Sheikh Mohammed Center for Cultural Understanding and Dubai Museum are great places to understand Islamic culture and traditions.

 The dhow is a traditional wooden vessel cruising the waters of the Red Sea and the Indian Ocean in the past.
 It has now been completely refurbished with the latest amenities to give visitors a glimpse into ancient Arabian life.
 You can book a dhow cruise dinner for a unique experience.
 The vessel slowly floats on the calm waters, while you watch the iconic spots of Dubai pass by.
 Enjoy spectacular cultural performances such as Belly Dancing and Tanura Dance Show.
-Savor a delectable BBQ buffet dinner consisting of several local and international delicacies.

 Situated on the waterfront of the Persian Gulf coastline, Dubai Marina is one of the most modernistic places in Dubai.
 Built around the biggest artificial marina in the world, this place has a plethora of eateries, boutiques, malls, hotels, entertainment options, and more.
-One of the best places to visit in Dubai, you can see people walk, jog, or having a relaxed evening shopping at the various stores.
-Post sunset, this entire area becomes lively and you can spot locals as well tourists enjoying the vibrant nightlife of the city.
+One of the best places to visit in Dubai, you can see people walk, jog, or have a relaxed evening shopping at the various stores.
+Post sunset, this entire area becomes lively and you can spot locals as well as tourists enjoying the vibrant nightlife of the city.